anthnyjosph/CIS-7-Final-Part-3/README.md

  Authors:

- Lead Developer: Jaden Evangelista
- Team Members: Anthony Ocampo
- Date Published: 12/9/23
+ Team Memebers: Jaden Evangelista and Anthony Ocampo Date Published: 12/9/23

  Basic Instructions:
  Run the Program:
- Execute the compiled program: ./Matchmaker
  Input Participant Information:
  Follow on-screen prompts to enter information for each participant.
  Provide participant names, choose languages, specializations, and countries from the provided lists.